Discussion –

 • Exploring alternative resource options (e.g., outsourcing)

 All projects face uncertainties and potential issues that can impact their success.
-Project risk management is a critical aspect of project management.
+Project risk management is a critical aspect of project management that intersects with all other constraints.

 Managing risk constraints: